bobh/MorseTrainer/README.md

 # MorseTrainer
 5/12/2025
-fixed crash on audioEngine.connect the root cause of your error was an initialization timing issue.
+fixed crash on audioEngine.connect the root cause of error was an initialization timing issue.

 ✅ Ensured audioEngine was initialized first before any dependent components.
 ✅ Used an optional toneNode to defer initialization until after self was